linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 Something like "sending an accessibility event to the widget with this id" could become as simple as calling `root.get_widget_mut(id).send_event(accessibility_event)`, whereas it currently requires code to be added to multiple modules.

 Handling text focus would become easier, handling hot state and pointer capture would become easier, etc.
-I have a backlog of improvements blocked on transitionning to the arena architecture.
+I have a backlog of improvements blocked on transitioning to the arena architecture.

 ## Future possibilities

 - I plan to write a second RFC named "Update passes" which will expand on this current RFC, especially the notions of "partially valid" widgets, the role of context types, restrictions on when the widget tree can be mutated, etc.
-- While we currently use the `WidgetAdded` lifecycle event to keep track of new widget, we might replace it with an entirely different pass, or limit how widgets are added to the arena to make WidgetAdded unnecessary.
+- While we currently use the `WidgetAdded` lifecycle event to keep track of new widgets, we might replace it with an entirely different pass, or limit how widgets are added to the arena to make WidgetAdded unnecessary.